timotheenivalis/timotheenivalis.github.io/research/index.md

 # Biodiversity and human activities

-Although it is currently not a research focus of mine, I find hard to imagine doing wildlife research without thinking about the effects of human activities on biodiversity (sadly mainly negative, but do not forget the good sides).
+Although it is currently not a major research focus of mine, it is difficult doing wildlife research without thinking about the effects of human activities on biodiversity (sadly mainly negative, but do not forget the good sides).

 How do small field mammals deal with repeated disturbance associated with modern farming?
 For more on this thematic, check out the work of [Bertrand Gauffre](http://www.cebc.cnrs.fr/Fidentite/gauffre/GB_gauffre.htm), and the team [AgriPop](http://www.za.plainevalsevre.cnrs.fr/).